 “I miss you.”

 They said their goodbyes and hung up.
 Mofe lay back on her bed and reran the conversation in her mind.
-She brought her phone to her face and went to Google.
+She brought her phone to her face and went on Google.
 She typed in the name he had given her.
 Genesis Raymond.
 A Facebook profile link came up first but she didn’t click on it; rather she went to ‘images’ and clicked on the first one she saw.
 Genesis’ face came into view and Mofe stared at it intently, remembering when she first came across her in Dominic’s office.
 The beauty and sheer sexiness that graced her phone screen was enthralling.
-Mofe searched other images, looking for one ugly representation of Genesis but she found none.
+Mofe searched other images, looking for one ugly representation of Genesis, but she found none.
 This made her leave her bed to the dressing table where she stood to take in her own reflection before the mirror.
 She paled in comparison.
 There was that hidden beauty but life and its miseries had robbed her of it.
-Confidence and control had been the masks she had used to cover her pain but now, left alone, there was nothing to hide.
+Confidence and control had been the masks she had used to cover her pain, but now, left alone, there was nothing to hide.
 She just wasn’t good enough for Dominic.
 What on earth did he see in her?

-She squeezed her breasts hard, as if by just squeezing them they could get bigger but the effort left stinging tears in her eyes.
-She knew she ought to be slapping herself for her silliness but this was one of those days when her low self-esteem was brandishing its sword.
+She squeezed her breasts hard, as if by just squeezing them they could get bigger.
+But the effort left stinging tears in her eyes.
+She knew she ought to be slapping herself for her silliness, but this was one of those days when her low self-esteem was brandishing its sword.
 The thrusts it gave her were fatal.
 It felt like she was back with Jibo, her late husband.

 Jibo used to say she was beautiful the way she was.
 She didn’t care about her looks then.
-She had her brains to rely on, something most women lacked.
+She had her brains to rely on, something she felt most women lacked.
 And so she never bothered to look good for him.
 She spent most of her time in the garage, fixing some engine or the other, or reading up some engineering book.
-Jibo by no means complained but he became unfaithful.
+Jibo by no means complained, but he became unfaithful.
 His mistress lived in their neighborhood, just a few houses away from theirs.
 She was everything Mofe wasn’t, a near reflection of Genesis.

 Mofe found out about the affair in the worst possible way.
-A kind but nosy neighbor, Mama Ruky, dragged her from her home one night and took her straight to the other woman’s and from outside her bedroom window, Mofe watched as Jibo made love to the strange woman under candlelight.
+A kind but nosy neighbor, Mama Ruky, dragged her from her home one night and took her to the other woman’s, and from outside her bedroom window, Mofe watched as Jibo made love to the strange woman under candlelight.
 There was something different in the way he did it, in the way he touched her breasts and dug into her voluptuousness like he was digging for life.
 And that image engraved itself in Mofe’s mind.

-It took time but she forgave him in the end and she never stopped loving him.
+It took time, but she forgave him in the end and never stopped loving him.
 But her confidence died that night.
 Years later, and she was yet to have it fully restored.
 Dominic was supposed to be the man to heal what was left of those scars but he already had his attention elsewhere.
 She didn’t want her life to become a cliché.